department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2023-11-clinical-reminders-staff/conversation-guide.md

 - On a scale from 1 to 5 (with 1 being very easy and 5 being very difficult), how easy or difficult is it to use [BHL or eScreening]?
 - Has the quality of the time you spend with patients improved or worsen due to this process?
 Why?
 - Have your workflows been affected either positively or negatively?
 How?
-- Do you feel this process maintains an appropriate level of safety and clinical intergrity?
+- Do you feel this process maintains an appropriate level of safety and clinical integrity?
 Why?
 - Was your data entry simplified?
 How?
 - Have you noticed a decrease or increase in the notifications you receive about clinical reminders?
 - Would you agree or disagree with the following statement?
 Overall clinic reminder burden has been reduced.